olaf-hochherz-work/frieda/README.md

 - **Hanoi Omega-Automata (HOA) format**: Support for parsing automata that are given in [HOA](https://adl.github.io/hoaf/), and for outputting automata in HOA.
 - **Python Bindings**: Use *FRIEDA*'s functionality from Python (hopefully coming at some point)

-This repository consists of several interconnected crates, which we list out and briefly describe now:
+This repository consists of several interconnected crates, which we list out below.
+Unsurprisingly, they can be found in the `crates` subdirectory.

 - `automata-core`: Core data structures and traits for working with transition systems and automata
 - `automata`: Main package with high-level automata functionality.
 This crate also defines common acceptance conditions and provides structs combining transition systems with them.
 - `automata-learning`: Implementations of automata learning algorithms, this includes active and passive algorithms.
 - `hoars`: Support for the [HOA format](https://adl.github.io/hoaf/) through which omega-automata can be represented.

-- `python`: Python bindings (that will hopefully be implemented soon)
+Additionally, it is planned to have Python bindings at some point in the future, they will be stored in the `python` subdirectory.

 ## Quick Start